thiagoluiznunes/API-NodeExpressMongo/README.md

 [![Issue Count](https://codeclimate.com/github/ThiagoLuizNunes/API-NodeExpressMongo/badges/issue_count.svg)](https://codeclimate.com/github/ThiagoLuizNunes/API-NodeExpressMongo/issues)

 ---
-This is the first article I will be bringing for your guys related to the development of applications based on Node.js, Express and MongoDB.
-The article consists of building a REST API application, its description and using good programming practices.
+This is my first article that I will be bringing for you guys related to the development of applications based on Node.js, Express and MongoDB.
+The article consists of building a REST API application, its description and the use good programming practices.

 Toolkit: MongoDB | Express.js | Node.js